 WALK HIGHLIGHTS: Lud’s Church, and stunning views over to the Roaches.

-HOW LONG DOES IT TAKE: Without kids this is a 1.5 hour walk.
-But we took a good 3 hours as there were blackberries to pick and eat, sticks to play with, and adventures in the deep chasm that is Lud’s Church.
+HOW LONG DOES IT TAKE: Without kids this is a 2 hour walk.
+But allow a good 3+ hours with young kids as there are many adventures to be had in the deep chasm that is Lud’s Church.

 PUBLIC TOILETS: There are no toilet facilities on this walk.
-But there is often an ice-cream van (which accepts cards!) at the start and end point of this walk.
+But there is often an ice-cream van (which accepts cards!) at the start/end point of this walk.

 1. Follow the bridal track downwards for 100 metres.
 On the left you will see a squeeze stile.
+Don’t miss it (check second photo)!!
 Breathe in as you squeeze through the stile.

-2. Continue the rocky path downwards in to the forest until you meet a junction.
+2. Continue the rocky path downwards in to the forest (it can get quite muddy here) until you meet a junction.

 3. Follow the sign to the left towards Lud’s Church.
 In season, there are lots of blackberries to be found along here.
 This section is relatively flat.